jessclarke/examples/README.md

 # examples
 This folder contains examples of some of my work as a developer.
-It is not extensive, and not representative of my ability to follow MVC principles.
-My day-to-day development work is locked to my workplace.
+This sample is not extensive, and since writing these scripts, I have been working with Java and JS/jQuery and HTML in a team environment.
+My day-to-day development work  currently locked to my workplace.